Content Coaching: do it yourself, but don't go it alone

 Who is coaching for?

 Content coaching is a good fit for entrepreneurs who ARE their business.
-This is why I focus on consultants, freelancers, and other solopreneurs.
+This is why I focus on consultants, freelancers, and other service-based solopreneurs.
 If a business has many employees, departments, and/or stakeholders, using a copywriter to develop content is usually the best approach.
-But as a solopreneur, your brand needs to be a reflection of you personally – your passion, your expertise, and your voice.
+But as a so entrepreneur, your brand needs to be a reflection of you personally – your passion, your expertise, and your voice.

-Entrepreneurs like this usually know that having a lot of good content is the best way to grow their online presence and land new customers, but they’re unsure how to define their brand or translate it into content that’s powerful enough to drive sales.
+Entrepreneurs like this usually know that having a lot of good content is the best way to grow their online presence, land new customers, and bolster incoming referrals – but they’re unsure how to define their brand or translate it into content that’s powerful enough to drive sales.

 If any of these sound familiar, coaching is a good fit for you: